 MINDEMOYA—A tender has been approved by Central Manitoulin council for the company that will construct the new fire hall to be located in Mindemoya.

-At a meeting last week, council reviewed a recommendation from its property committee,“to accept the tender submitted by Sheppard Custom Building in the amount of $857,970.00 (excluding HST) for the construction of the new municipality of Central Manitoulin Fire Hall.”
+At a meeting this month, council reviewed a recommendation from its property committee,“to accept the tender submitted by Sheppard Custom Building in the amount of $857,970.00 (excluding HST) for the construction of the new municipality of Central Manitoulin fire hall.”

 “I would like to thank council for taking this issue and project very seriously,” stated Councillor Derek Stephens.
 “I have pushed for council to carry this out for 14 years, and it is great that this council has taken this step and will be seeing this project through.”

 “It is something that is really needed and is going to benefit all of us in the municipality,” said Councillor Stephens.